psastras/node-threadpool/README.md

 See the [documentation](https://psastras.github.io/node-threadpool/) for full API details.

+Note: if you're not using async / await, Promise based functions work just as well.

 ### Warning

 You may only access data within the runnable functions context.
 For example, this is an error: